Rachel Summers: End of Greys

-Rachel spent some time with her grandparents, bonding with her grandfather.
-At a family reunion with all her relatives, a commando unit under the order of the Shi'ar attacked the party, killing everyone in an effort to wipe out the Grey genome.
-The commando unit was unable to kill Rachel; instead, one member was able to graft a "deathmark" on her back that would allow them to find her wherever she went.
-It is assumed that the only remaining member of the Grey family now left on Earth besides Rachel is Cable.
-Afterward, at the graves of the Grey family, Rachel vowed a terrible vengeance on the Shi'ar and was quoted as saying, "I'm not my mom.
-I'm not the Phoenix.
-I'm my own woman.
-And by the time I'm done... they'll wish I was the Phoenix."
+Rachel spends some time with her grandparents, bonding with her grandfather Corsair.
+At a family reunion with all her relatives, a commando unit under the order of the Shi'ar attacks the party, killing everyone in an effort to wipe out the Grey genome.
+The commando unit is unable to kill Rachel, who is instead given a "deathmark" on her back that allows the Shi'ar to track her.